The Live-In Kitchen

 Jump to Recipe

-I made these brownies in an effort to recreate my grandmother’s heirloom brownie recipe.
-She had a go-to that was crisp on top and super soft in the middle.
+I made these brownies in an effort to recreate my grandmother's heirloom brownie recipe.
+She had a go-to that was crisp on top and super soft and fudgy in the middle.

 Unfortunately her recipe card was a bit… um… dated.
 The measurements just didn't translate into modern baking and my initial effort left me with the saddest thing on earth - an inedible brownie.